ADirin/OTP1_LectureMaterial/FAQ/MUST_READ.md

 - Please follow the provided template and complete all essential sections as indicated.

 **Do you have a more specific example?**
 - Yes.
-You may use a project vision document from a previous semester as a reference example (Link will be added ASAP).
+You may use a project vision document from a previous semester as a [reference example] (https://github.com/jiakeke/SEP1/blob/main/docs/product_vision_group3.pdf).

 ### [Project Plan (Non-Technical)](https://github.com/ADirin/OTP1_LectureMaterial/blob/main/Week%201/Home%20Assignment/ProjectPlan..md)